Last Updated: March 26, 2026

 5 Common Varieties

 In the aquarium hobby, there are different types of Severum Cichlids.
-Introducing any type to your tank can be a good change from the wild Severum Cichlids that have subdued colored bodies.
+Introducing any type to your tank is a good change from the wild Severum Cichlids that have subdued colored bodies.

 Heros Severus